threema-ch/threema-desktop/docs/src/architecture.md

   started by the application.
 It does all the heavy lifting such as crypto, network connections and access to the database.
 It allows access to the WebWorker API (which is a subset of the DOM).
-- `src/worker/backend/electron` and `src/worker/backend/web` are the entry
-  points for the corresponding build variants.
-Code in these directories should be as short as possible (glue code).
+- `src/worker/backend/electron` is the entrypoint for the electron build variant.
+Code in this directory should be as short as possible (glue code).
 - `src/worker/service` is the entrypoint of the service worker that will be started by the application.
 It allows access to the WebWorker API (which is a subset of the DOM with some additional properties).